Emmanuel-Bolanos/expressApp/readme.md

   - [X] GET by GUID
   - [X] GET by parameters (title, author, year or tag)
 - [X] POST books
-  - [X] body requires: title, author, year and tags.
-  - [ ] If the book already exists (same title, author & year), dont allow the duplicate.
+  - [X] If the book already exists (same title, author & year), dont allow the duplicate.
   - [X] Return a GUID for new books.
 - [X] UPDATE specific book.
 - [X] DELETE specific book.
 - [ ] Validations:
+  - [X] new books require: title, author, year and tags.
   - [X] title and author must be strings.
   - [X] year must be larger than 1454.
   - [ ] tags must be an array with strings.